Biological carbon fixation: Reductive acetyl CoA pathway

-3-Hydroxypropionate bicycle
+3-Hydroxypropionate [3-HP] bicycle

-The 3-Hydroxypropionate bicycle, also known as 3-HP/malyl-CoA cycle, discovered only in 1989, is utilized by green non-sulfur phototrophs of Chloroflexaceae family, including the maximum exponent of this family Chloroflexus auranticus by which this way was discovered and demonstrated.
-The 3-Hydroxipropionate bicycle is composed of two cycles and the name of this way comes from the 3-Hydroxyporopionate which corresponds to an intermediate characteristic of it.
+The 3-hydroxypropionate bicycle, also known as 3-HP/malyl-CoA cycle, discovered only in 1989, is utilized by green non-sulfur phototrophs of Chloroflexaceae family, including the maximum exponent of this family Chloroflexus auranticus by which this way was discovered and demonstrated.
+The 3-hydroxypropionate bicycle is composed of two cycles, and the name of this way comes from the 3-hydroxypropionate, which corresponds to an intermediate characteristic of it.

 The first cycle is a way of synthesis of glyoxylate.
-During this cycle, two equivalents of bicarbonate are fixed by the action of two enzymes: the Acetyl-CoA carboxylase catalyzes the carboxylation of the Acetyl-CoA to Malonyl-CoA and Propionyl-CoA carboxylase catalyses the carboxylation of propionyl-CoA to methylamalonyl-CoA.
-From this point a series of reactions lead to the formation of glyoxylate which will thus become part of the second cycle.
+During this cycle, two equivalents of bicarbonate are fixed by the action of two enzymes: the acetyl-CoA carboxylase catalyzes the carboxylation of the acetyl-CoA to malonyl-CoA and propionyl-CoA carboxylase catalyses the carboxylation of propionyl-CoA to methylamalonyl-CoA.
+From this point, a series of reactions lead to the formation of glyoxylate, which will thus become part of the second cycle.

 In the second cycle, glyoxylate is approximately one equivalent of propionyl-CoA forming methylamalonyl-CoA.
 This, in turn, is then converted through a series of reactions into citramalyl-CoA.
-The citramalyl-CoA is split into pyruvate and Acetyl-CoA thanks to the enzyme MMC lyase.
-At this point the pyruvate is released, while the Acetyl-CoA is reused and carboxylated again at Malonyl-CoA thus reconstituting the cycle.
+The citramalyl-CoA is split into pyruvate and acetyl-CoA thanks to the enzyme MMC lyase.
+The pyruvate is released at this point, while the acetyl-CoA is reused and carboxylated again at malonyl-CoA, thus reconstituting the cycle.

-A total of 19 reactions are involved in 3-hydroxypropionate bicycle and 13 multifunctional enzymes are used.
-The multifunctionality of these enzymes is an important feature of this pathway which thus allows the fixation of three bicarbonate molecules.
+A total of 19 reactions are involved in the 3-hydroxypropionate bicycle, and 13 multifunctional enzymes are used.
+The multi-functionality of these enzymes is an important feature of this pathway which thus allows the fixation of three bicarbonate molecules.

-It is a very expensive pathway: 7 ATP molecules are used for the synthesis of the new pyruvate and 3 ATP for the phosphate triose.
+It is a costly pathway: 7 ATP molecules are consumed to synthesise the new pyruvate and 3 ATP for the phosphate triose.

-An important characteristic of this cycle is that it allows the co-assimilation of numerous compounds making it suitable for the mixotrophic organisms.
+An important characteristic of this cycle is that it allows the co-assimilation of numerous compounds, making it suitable for the mixotrophic organisms.

 Cycles related to the 3-hydroxypropionate cycle

 A variant of the 3-hydroxypropionate cycle was found to operate in the aerobic extreme thermoacidophile archaeon Metallosphaera sedula.
-This pathway is called the 3-hydroxypropionate/4-hydroxybutyrate cycle.
+This pathway is called the 3-hydroxypropionate/4-hydroxybutyrate (3-HP/4-HB) cycle.

-Yet another variant of the 3-hydroxypropionate cycle is the dicarboxylate/4-hydroxybutyrate cycle.
+Yet another variant of the 3-hydroxypropionate cycle is the dicarboxylate/4-hydroxybutyrate (DC/4-HB) cycle.
 It was discovered in anaerobic archaea.

 It was proposed in 2008 for the hyperthermophile archeon Ignicoccus hospitalis.